Skip to Main Content

 How to Get Started Backcountry Skiing & Snowboarding

-Important: You should always carry an avalanche beacon, shovel and probe when travelling in avalanche terrain and know how to use them.
+Important: You should always carry an avalanche beacon, shovel, and probe when travelling in avalanche terrain and know how to use them.
 Backcountry travel requires an acceptance of the risks involved (avalanches are not the only danger) and implies a willingness to take responsibility for educating oneself about these dangers and ways to mitigate them.
-We recommend that backcountry travelers take an AIARE Level One class or the equivalent, and practice the skills they learn there regularly with their partners.
+We recommend that backcountry travelers take a certified Avalanche Level One class or the equivalent, and practice the skills they learn there regularly with their partners.

 What is Backcountry Skiing & Snowboarding?